alexandreleroux/Seaboard/README.md

 By the way I'm Alex, aka Satri.
 Amongst many other things, I'm an electronic musician.
 I play solos with modern synthesizers such as Moog Music's award-winning Animoog and Model 15 apps, as well as the ROLI Seaboard.
 You'll learn more about [my free albums of improvised solos here](http://animoog.org/satri).
 I'm planning to record solos with my new ROLI Seaboard RISE 49, and just like my other albums, it will be Creative Commons-licensed.
 In the process of recording this album, I'm starting this documentation to keep track of valuable info I find.

 [You are invited to contribute to this guide](/contribute.md).
 All Seaboard players will benefit from your insights.
 Thanks -- Alex / Satri

+# To Do

+* Merge main README.md and guide.md
+* Rename /playing/resources